pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Introduction

 \section{Introduction}

-The Epoch of Reionization (EoR) is a period of significant interest in the study of our Universe as during the period the appearance of the very first sources of radiation that drove the transition of the intergalactic medium (IGM) from its primordial cold and neutral state, to the present-day hot and highly ionized one \citep[see e.g.][for reviews about this era]{Furlanetto2006, Gorbunov2011book, Dayal2018early}.
-While indirect observational evidence, such as using high redshift quasar spectra \citep[e.g.][]{bosman2022hydrogen} and the cosmic microwave background (CMB) radiation \citep[e.g.][]{aghanim2020planck}, situates the EoR $5\lesssim z\lesssim 30$, its main characteristics are still unknown \citep{pritchard201221, barkana2016rise}.
-The current and upcoming interferometric radio telescopes, such as the Low-Frequency Array \citep[LOFAR;][]{van2013lofar}, Hydrogen Epoch of Reionization Array \citep[HERA;][]{deboer2017hera}, Murchison Widefield Array \citep[MWA;][]{wayth2018mwa} and Square Kilometre Array \citep[SKA;][]{mellema2013ska}, are expected to uncover the details of this key event in cosmic history by detecting the distribution of the redshifted 21-cm signal in the IGM, produced by the spin-flip transitions in neutral hydrogen \citep{pritchard201221, Zaroubi2013EoR}.
-Accurate modelling of the EoR, which is needed to interpret the observational constraints provided by these experiments, will require performing detailed numerical radiative transfer (RT) and radiation hydrodynamics (RHD) studies on large cosmological scales ($\gtrsim 100$ Mpc).
-These simulations are challenging because the EoR is a highly non-local process, and the underlying RT equation contains both angular, spatial and frequency dimensions.
-Various modelling methods exist, a review of which may be found in, e.g. \cite{gnedin2022modeling}.
+The Epoch of Reionization (EoR) is a period of significant interest in the history of the Universe, as it marks the appearance of the very first sources of radiation that drove the transition of the intergalactic medium (IGM) from its primordial cold and neutral state to the present-day hot and highly ionized one \citep[see e.g.][for reviews about this era]{Furlanetto2006, Gorbunov2011book, Dayal2018early}.
+While indirect observational evidence, such as using high redshift quasar spectra \citep[e.g.][]{bosman2022hydrogen} and the cosmic microwave background (CMB) radiation \citep[e.g.][]{aghanim2020planck}, situates the EoR at redshifts between about 5 and 30, its main characteristics are still unknown \citep{pritchard201221, barkana2016rise}.
+Current and upcoming interferometric radio telescopes, such as the Low-Frequency Array \citep[LOFAR;][]{van2013lofar}, Hydrogen Epoch of Reionization Array \citep[HERA;][]{deboer2017hera}, Murchison Widefield Array \citep[MWA;][]{wayth2018mwa} and Square Kilometre Array \citep[SKA;][]{mellema2013ska}, are expected to uncover the details of this key event in cosmic history by detecting the distribution of the redshifted 21-cm signal in the IGM, produced by the spin-flip transitions in neutral hydrogen \citep{pritchard201221, Zaroubi2013EoR}.
+Accurate modeling of the EoR, which is needed to interpret the observational constraints provided by these experiments, will require performing detailed numerical radiative transfer (RT) and radiation hydrodynamics (RHD) studies on large cosmological scales ($\gtrsim 100$ Mpc).
+These simulations are challenging because the EoR is a non-local process, and the underlying RT equation contains both angular, spatial, and frequency dimensions.
+Various modeling methods exist, a review of which may be found in, e.g., \cite{gnedin2022modeling}.